Introduction

 - Contracts that build on base contracts (e.g.,

-contract OtherWhatever is Whatever
+contract OtherWhatever is Whatever) should not importIWhateverorIOtherWhatever.

 Correct Implementation Example